MarkWieczorek/mapmanager/_posts/2015-04-18-simple-stack-db.md

 Once a stack is loaded in the [Stack Browser][2], double-click on its entry to display the stack in a [Stack][1] window.

-<p class="important">You need to set the proper X/Y/Z stack scale with keyboard 'shift+p'.
-If you make stack db points with the wrong scale, you need to come find Bob.</p>
+<p class="important">You need to set the proper X/Y/Z stack scale, in um, with keyboard 'shift+p'.
+This is a critical step in MapManager as many measurements are made using um.</p>

 ####3.
 Add 3D annotations